Shadow Of The Rockies Trail

 Missouri on the way here but got a motel in Clayton.

-After a really good breakfast in Clayton, New Mexico at the "Rabbit Ear" cafe we headed East on the highway
+After a really good breakfast in Clayton at the "Rabbit Ear" cafe we headed East on the highway

 so we cold get back on the route.
 The Rabbit Ear cafe was interesting.
 It was a very old place